splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/2-preparation/_index.md

 {{% /tab %}}
 {{< /tabs >}}

-Please make a note of the `INSTANCE` environment variable value as this is the reference to your workshop instance and we will need it later to filter data in the **Splunk Observability Cloud** UI.
+Please make a note of the `INSTANCE` environment variable value as this will used later to filter data in **Splunk Observability Cloud** UI.

 For this workshop, **all** of the above are required.
 If any have values missing, please contact your instructor.

 {{% notice title="Delete any existing OpenTelemetry Collectors" style="warning" %}}
-If you have completed a Splunk Observability workshop using this EC2 instance, please ensure you have deleted the collector running in Kubernetes before continuing with this workshop.
+If you have previously completed a Splunk Observability workshop using this EC2 instance, you need to ensure that any existing installation of the OpenTelemetry Collector is deleted.
 This can be done by running the following command:

 ``` bash
 helm delete splunk-otel-collector